Any Big Mac Lover is going to love this Big Mac Cake! It’s perfect for a man’s birthday cake, Father’s Day celebration, or just for fun!

 - Top with remaining cake and sprinkle on some sesame seeds.

+Recipe NotesThis cake can be made all in one day.
+Simply buy the foil round pans and bake everything in one day.
 Save the egg whites from the Yellow Cake to make your frosting.